tomkasp/quartz-hipster-entities/README.md

 Ok, but how to use it?

-You just need to add library as a dependency and basically that's it.
-When it is a dependency to your project spring will automatically try to scan CLASSPATH and and create all entities with quartz tables and beans defined inside com.tomkasp.config.QuartzConfig Your project needs to have only quartz.properties file with quartz configuration and somewhere inside your project you also need to define a property org.quartz.scheduler.name
+You just need to add library as a dependency.
+Next you need to enable it somewhere within your project with
+@EnableQuartzHipster annotation on one of your Configuration classes.
+When it is a dependency to your project spring will automatically try to scan CLASSPATH and and create all entities with quartz tables and beans defined inside com.tomkasp.config.QuartzConfig Your project needs to have only quartz.properties file with quartz configuration and somewhere inside your project you also need to define a property org.quartz.scheduler.name with the name of your scheduler.

 Few more words of explanation.